 The soundstage sits in the perfect spot on these headphones.
-It’s not too wide, but still gives enough spread to pick out individual instruments.
+It’s not too wide but still gives enough spread to pick out individual instruments.
 Even with dense music, the QC35s still give depth to the track overall.
 They aren’t the pinnacle, but most people are going to be blown out of their seats with how good they sound.

 Bose sits kind of in the middle in terms of comfort and portability.
-The memory foam earcups are great, but the mostly plastic design make them a little worrisome for travel.
+The memory foam earcups are great, but the mostly plastic design makes them a little worrisome for travel.
 I don’t think they’ll break under normal circumstances, but they definitely can’t take the beating that the V-Modas can.

 Now is where we step into more premium options.
 If you’re looking for value, look elsewhere.
 This is the point of diminishing returns, but what results are headphones that are the top of the game.
-The OPPO PM-3s are the choice an audio purist who doesn’t want to refinance their house for a pair of headphones.
+The OPPO PM-3s are the choice of an audio purist who doesn’t want to refinance their house for a pair of headphones.

 The PM-3s give the experience that audiophiles are looking for.
-You hear nuance in the music that you would otherwise not notice.
+You hear the nuance in the music that you would otherwise not notice.
 With that, you can really appreciate tracks that have been crafted with precision.
 In actual response, the cans sound flat.

 These aren’t “hyped” headphones in any area.
 Bass still thumps, highs are still crispy, and mids still give some punch, but not frequency range takes over.
 The quality is really dependant on the track you put through the headphones.
 Additionally, since they are so neutral sounding, the cans take EQ very well.